propagating/IronmanSaveBackup/README.md

 ## Compatibility
 Currently, this is Windows only, supproting everything from Windows 7SP1 forward.
 OSX Sierra and Linux support are on the radar, but no definitive date as of yet.

-This will work on any XOCM2/WotC Ironman Save.
-It works with any and all mods.
+This will work with XEU, XEW, WOTC, and Vanilla XCOM2.
+It should work with any and all mods.
 This tool could be extended to work with any game that has Ironman Capability, but that's a future project.
-It will not work on EU/EW, but I'm exploring those saves a bit as well.
-Right now, the hard part is differentiating Ironman saves from normal saves for EU/EW.

 ## History
 This project is designed to be a tool for creating automatic backups, and restoring those backups, of Ironman save games.